szunami/blog-1/2017-08-18-type-alchemy.html.md

         read its contents.
 This is the `*` in front of everything from above.
     1. We then need to tell the computer “by the way, that unsigned short you just read?
 It is in big-endian, or network order.
 If you’re a little-endian CPU, flip those bytes.”
-This is the `ntoh()` function call wrapping everything.
+This is the `ntohs()` function call wrapping everything.
     </aside>
 1. If the discovered number is the magic number indicating one of a family of telemetry messages, we enter into another block to finish determining type.